duduxx123/SPTPose/README.md

 # Enhanced Human Pose Estimation via Self-Distilled and Token-Pruned Transformer

-The code corresponds to the paper submitted to The Visual Computer.

 ## Installation & Quick Start
 SPTPose was developed with reference to SDPose.
 To run the project, please refer to the <a href="https://github.com/MartyrPenink/SDPose">SDPose repository</a>.
 ```